govau/verifiable-logs/doc/database-integration.md

     -- signed_certificate_timestamp must be allowed to be empty, and is populated by our tooling signed_certificate_timestamp  TEXT,

-    -- any other fields you like, ie your regualr schema.
+    -- any other fields you like, ie your regular schema.
 Note that fields beginning with "_" are excluded from the objecthash foo                           TEXT,
     bar                           TIMESTAMPTZ DEFAULT NOW() );